mycaule/epures/README.md

 npm test
 ```

-To run only one file, I would suggest you using `ava` command.
-For example, if you work on the English modifier only `modifiers/en_US/base.js`, the good practice is to run the corresponding test continuously.
+To run tests for only one file, I would suggest you using the `ava` command.
+For example, if you work on the English modifier only `modifiers/en_US/base.js`, a good practice is to run the corresponding test continuously.

 ```bash
 ava modifiers/en_US/base.test.js --watch